OtisHoymans/Keylogger-detection-program/README.md

 # 🛡️ Keylogger Detector + Dummy Keylogger (Educational Use Only)

 A Python-based keylogger detection tool with a harmless dummy keylogger included for testing and educational purposes.
-Made by Otis Hoymans
+Made by Otis Hoymans, a 2nd year student studying Cloud & Cybersecurity @ Thomas More Geel.

 ## 📌 Features